pedrokehl/starter-nodejs-rest/README.md

 * MongoDB connection with easy configuration
 * public folder to create your front-end
 * Token validation to protect your API
-* Easy project structure to create routes and controllers in differents folders
+* Easy project structure to create routes and controllers in separate files
 * Login and registration

 ### Requirements